powa-team/powa/docs/remote_setup.rst

 Remote setup
 ============

-This page covers the additional steps required to go from a "local setup" (as described in the :ref:`quickstart` guide) to a "remote setup", which allows to store metrics from multiple servers, possibly physical standby servers,  on a single repository server.
+This page covers the additional steps required to go from a "local mode" setup (as described in the :ref:`quickstart` guide) to a "remote mode" setup, which allows to store metrics from multiple servers, possibly physical standby servers,  on a single repository server.

-Before **version 4**, all the performance data collected were stored locally.

-Here's a schema of how architecture looks like with the local mode:

-.. thumbnail:: /images/powa_4_local.svg

-This had two majors drawbacks:

-  - it adds a non negligeable performance cost, both when collecting data and when using the user interface
-  - it's not possible to collect data on hot-standby servers

-With version 4, it's now possible to store the data of one or multiples servers on an external PostgreSQL database.
+If you haven't done so already, please refer to the :ref:`architecture` page for more detail on the "local mode" and "remote mode".

-Here's a schema for this new architecture:
+For conveniency, here's the schema for this "remote mode" architecture:

 .. thumbnail:: /images/powa_4_remote.svg

 This chapter describes how to configure such remote mode.

+Overview of the changes
+***********************

+Basically, with the remote mode you now setup the new **powa-collector** to perform the snapshots and store them on a new, usually dedicated, repository postgres instance rather than using a background worker that saves the changes locally.

 What did not change
 *******************